 Fulbright Scholar, composer, educator, and “prodigiously talented percussionist” (Chicago Classical Review), Gregory Beyer is a contemporary music specialist who blends the disciplines of orchestral, jazz, and world music into a singular artistic voice.
-Beyer is Associate Professor and Head of Percussion Studies at Northern Illinois University, and a core member of the Chicago-based new music ensemble, Dal Niente.
-Through support from the Fulbright program, he spent the 2015-2016 year in Belo Horizonte, Brazil, teaching at the Federal University of Minas Gerais, training capoeira Angola with Contra Mestra Alcione Oliveira of the Capoeira Angola Dobrada Association, and working with a tremendous group of musicians, Arcomusical Brasil, with whom he traveled to Africa to present and perform at the international Bow Music Conference.
+Professor Beyer is the Director of Percussion Studies at Northern Illinois University, and is a core member of two Chicago-based new music ensembles: Dal Niente and the CCCC’s Grossman Ensemble.
+Through support from the Fulbright program, he spent the 2015-2016 year in Belo Horizonte, Brazil, teaching at the Federal University of Minas Gerais, training capoeira Angola with Mestra Alcione Oliveira who directs the Espaço Sociocultural Da Floresta and the Grupo Candeia de Capoeira Angola, and working with a tremendous group of musicians, Arcomusical Brasil, with whom he traveled to Africa to present and perform at the international Bow Music Conference.

 How I started playing the berimbau…

 During graduate studies at the Manhattan School of Music, one day I was browsing in midtown at the legendary Drummer’s World, when suddenly from the back of the shop I heard an amazing sound.
 Following the source, I was surprised to find a young businessman in formal attire playing a berimbau with impressive musicality and control.
 My curiosity led to conversation.
 Both kind and informative, he reflected upon his own inspiration and said, “If there is one album you need to check out, it is Naná Vasconcelos’s Saudades.”